UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_12/fit_binned.md

       # and, when initializing the Minuit object:
       mu = sample_mean
       ```
-    * The **width of the Gaussian** is correlated to the histogram's sigma for a certain level:
+    * The **width of the Gaussian** is correlated to the histogram sigma for a certain level:
       ```py
       sample_sigma = np.std (sample)
       # and, when initializing the Minuit object: